Do I

 assets by holding property as tenants by

+the entirety.
 Notwithstanding all the bad stuff we just

 reviewed about joint tenancy, there is a very special kind of joint tenancy